 Belgrade incinerator public private partnership (PPP), Belgrade, Serbia

 Belgrade’s Vinča landfill, by the river Danube, has been piling up over more than 40 years with no lining or collection of the water leaching out underneath it.
-More than 80 people are living in informal accommodation and trying to eke out a living from waste-picking at the site.
+More than 80 people were living in informal accommodation and trying to eke out a living from waste-picking at the site, and were resettled in early 2019.

 12,000 more are estimated to be informally involved in waste collection, some working individually and others having contracts with private companies.